ebishiru/sylliegirlybeauty/README.md

 **8. Edit Product Page**

-Products details may also be adjusted here or updated to fit certain needs.
+The products' details may also be adjusted here or updated to fit certain needs.
 Likewise, it is only accessible by the admin.

 ---